aldebaran/urbi/doc/README.txt

                                                 -*- outline -*-

-This package contains the urbiScript Development Kit.
+This package contains the Urbi Software Development Kit.
 The following documents will guide you to install and run Urbi.

 * README.txt
 These notes.